Carlos Mendez

 What is luminosity-based GDP?
 How is it changing across space and time?

-What can you discover from these visualizations?
+Overall, what can you discover from these visualizations?
 Where is development happening?
 How is the world changing?
-To contextualize these questions, below you will find an overview of recent advances in the exciting field of regional/geospatial development.
+To contextualize these questions, below you will find an overview of recent advances in the exciting new field of geospatial development.

 You can also click HERE to see the slides in a separate tab.